saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Using Python and working with the Junos OS API has always been immensely satisfying.

-Most people that start out working with Junos OS using PyEZ seem to get stuck trying to figure out how to retrieve information for a list of devices they are interested in.
-They know what they want, but struggle getting started.
+Most people that start out working with Junos OS using PyEZ seem to get stuck on two things.
+First, they struggle trying to figure out how to retrieve information.
+After this, the next hurdle is doing it for a list of devices they are interested in.

 Since I always learn the most from short examples that I can reverse engineer or alter to fit my needs, I aim to provide you with just that.
 In this article, I will first retrieve OSPF information from a single device running Junos OS using PyEZ.
 After this, I will move on to retrieving the information from multiple devices.